The Future of Travel Spending: Expert Predictions and Budget Strategies for 2025 and Beyond

 New Travel Expectations

-Travelers today want real and meaningful experiences.
-They prefer places where they can connect with local communities—like small towns in Tuscany, eco-friendly lodges in Costa Rica, or cultural tours in Southeast Asia—rather than just famous tourist spots.
+Travelers now want real and deep experiences.
+They like to go to places where they can meet local people.
+Some come to small towns in Tuscany.
+Others stay at eco-friendly lodges in Costa Rica.
+A few go on cultural tours in Southeast Asia.
+They do not just visit popular tourist spots.

 Slower Travel Is Growing